jamesknelson/retil/README.md

 ## The Dream

-My dream?
-I want *you* to be able to start and **launch** a web app with authentication, routing and payments in a single weekend.
+I want *you* to be able to start *and launch** a web app with authentication, routing and payments **in a single weekend**.
 Retil is the foundation for that app.
 It's designed to get you started with the minimum effort possible -- both in terms of writing code, *and* learning APIs -- so that you can focus your energy on building something amazing.

-Retil is one half of the project.
-[Frontend Armory](https://frontarm.com) is the other half.
-Click the link and check it out.
+Retil is one half of the project, with [Frontend Armory](https://frontarm.com) being the other.
+Click the link and check it out!

 ## License